-With self-isolation rules now firmly in place, most of us rely on our broadband to connect us with friends and family and to continue working from home during the ongoing COVID-19 pandemic where we can — not to mention keeping the kids entertained with streaming and online gaming.
+With national lockdown rules now firmly in place for the third time, most of us once again will rely on our broadband to connect us with friends and family and to continue working from home during the ongoing COVID-19 pandemic where we can — not to mention keeping the kids entertained with streaming and online gaming.

-As a result, most of the UK’s major internet service providers (ISPs) have agreed to take new measures to help support their customers and the wider community as a whole during this time.
+As a result, most of the UK’s major internet service providers (ISPs) have agreed to take new measures to help support their customers and the wider community as a whole during this tough period.

 Commitments from most major providers